 State Residency Requirements for Student Aid

-Each state has different residency requirements for a student to be eligible for state grants and for in-state tuition at public colleges.
-The state of legal residence also is used on the Free Application for Federal Student Aid (FAFSA) to determine the appropriate allowances for “state and other taxes paid” by the student and the student’s parents.
+Each state has different residency requirements for a student to be eligible for state grants and in-state tuition.
+The state of legal residence also is used on the Free Application for Federal Student Aid (FAFSA) to determine the allowances for “state and other taxes paid” by the student and the student’s parents.

 Most states require 12 consecutive months or a full calendar year prior to enrollment for the student to be eligible for in-state tuition at the state’s public colleges.
 There are, however, a few exceptions:

 - Tennessee does not have a specific minimum duration

 - California requires one year, which is defined as 366 days

 Most states also require students to demonstrate an intent to become a state resident.
 Evidence of this intent can include: